Current micro-mobility legislation: An update from e-RIDES

 Where can I legally ride my EUC?

 Until the legal position changes, you can take your e-scooter or EUC onto private land, with the land-owner’s consent, without fear of consequence.
 Hook up with an online EUC forum to find out where other fanatics are taking theirs.
+We also have a guide on the best places in the UK to ride an EUC here.

 This is also a good time to remind you that e-RIDES HQ is about to open, and we have our own test area when you can come with your EUC!